martinthomson/rfced-model/draft-thomson-rfced-model.md

 will be active participants - and not chairs - in this program.

+## Style Guide

+One question that arises when considering policy is that of the Style Guide
+{{?RFC7322}} and supporting material.
+These materials are critical to the process of editing and therefore require that they be owned and maintained.

+The current process requires that the RFC Series Editor produce and maintain this material.
+This document proposes that the RFC Series Evolution program become responsible for ownership of this material.

+However, it is recognized that the REP service will likely be the ones to encounter the need to make updates to material.
+The RFC Series Evolution program will need clear processes for reporting problems.
+As problems of this nature often arise during document processing, they can require expedient solutions.
+To that end, the process should allow for the REP service to make and record decisions.

+The nature of the process the RFC Series Evolution program uses might change over time.
+Any changes need to be clearly communicated and changes negotiated with the REP.  This negotiation is to be facilitated by the IETF LLC or their delegate.

 # Tooling

 Producing an RFC relies heavily on tools that help automate many aspects of the